 If you’re looking for a social media platform to engage with a younger demographic, you’re probably going to turn to Snapchat.
 Alongside Instagram, Snapchat is the most popular social media platform with users under 30.

 Snapchat sees 210 million daily active users, and among the teen crowd it’s seen as the most important platform.
 In the US, 62% of 18-29 year olds ‘Snap’, with the next most popular country being France, followed by India and the UK.
-However it is not immune from invalid clicks and bots, not humans, clicking on your ads.
+However, it is not immune from invalid clicks and bots, not humans, clicking on your ads.
 In this article, we’ll discuss in detail how to eliminate invalid clicks on Snapchat.

 Brands using Snapchat